Falco columbarius columbarius, F. c. richardsonii

 Fall: Aug 8, 9, 10 <<<>>> winter, Sep 12,13,19 <<<>>> winter (columbarius)

 Early dates above are away from the Pine Ridge and unidentified to subspecies, except for the 8 Aug record, a juvenile richardsonii photographed in Knox Co 8 Aug 2018.
 Earlier reports are 23 Jul 1994 Phelps Co, 3 Aug 1997 Deuel Co, two on 5 Aug 2001 Dixon Co, and one at Lake Ogallala, Keith Co “early Aug” 1993 (Brown and Brown 2001).
-There are earlier dates for columbarius; a molting female was found injured in Cass Co 18 Aug 2000 and was transferred to the Carolina Raptor Center where it died 3 Sep 2003 and is now a specimen (#20229) in the North Carolina State Museum (vertnet.org, accessed Sep 2017), and one was in Buffalo Co 24 Aug 2014.
+There are earlier dates for columbarius; a molting female was found injured in Cass Co 18 Aug 2000 and was transferred to the Carolina Raptor Center where it died 3 Sep 2003 and is now a specimen (#20229) in the North Carolina State Museum (vertnet.org, accessed Sep 2017), one was in Buffalo Co 24 Aug 2014, and one was in Boone Co 3 Sep 2019.
 Most Merlin reports in the east are in Sep, probably as numbers of arriving richardsonii coincide with peak migration of columbarius.
 Dec dates may be of birds attempting to overwinter (see Winter).

 - High counts: 4 in the eastern Rainwater Basin 26 Sep 1999, 4 in the northern Panhandle 22 Oct 2000, and 4 in Knox Co 12 Nov 2000.